epfl-timemachine/venice-1808-landregister/README.md

 - `house_number`: nullable string of the physical door number of the entry, can be multiple numbers in a chain separated by commas.
 The name in the original document is `Denominazione dei Pezzi di Terra`.
 - `owner`: nullable string denoting the owner of the entry.
 The family names of this field are transcribed in uppercase, except for the `Cannaregio` sestiere.
 The name in the original document is `Possessori`.
 - `owner_standardised`: nullable string which is a standardised version of the above string.
+- `owner_standardized_class`: nullable string representing the class of institution present in the owner in the case the current entity is an institution.
+- `owner_wd`: nullable string, holds the entity code of the owner whenever a matching record was found on wikidata.org.
+- `owner_right_of_use`: nullable string, represents the right of use attributed to the owner of the current parcel.
+- `owner_type`: nullable string, represents the type of owner according to 3 possible values: `RELIGIOUS`, `SECULAR`, `ISTITUZIONE PUBBLICA`.
+- `old_entity`: nullable string, whenever in the `owner` field there was some forme of transfer of ownership, this field holds information regarding the current parcel previous owner.
+- `old_entity_standardised`:  nullable string which is a standardised version of the above string.
+- `old_entity_standardized_class`: nullable string, similar to `owner_standardized_class` but in the case of the previous owner.
+- `old_entity_wd`: nullable string, similar to `owner_wd` but in the case of the previous owner.
+- `old_religious_entity_type`: nullable string, very often the previous owner of parcels happens to be a religious type, this field represent the different type of such religious institutions.
+- `owner_supplementary`: nullable string, holds supplementary information regarding ownership of the current parcel.
+- `old_owner_right_of_use`: nullable string, similar to `owner_right_of_use` but in the case of the previous owner.
+- `old_owner_type`: nullable string, similar to `owner_type` but in the case of the previous owner.
 - `area`: a non-null float value describing the parcel's area in square meters.
 It is a value computed from the vectorization available in the GeoJSON file.
 - `quality`: a nullable string of the quality of the entry.
 It describes the type of good from the entry in a more or less systematic way.
 The name in the original document is `Qualità`.
 - `ownership_types`: a nullable **list** of standardized strings representing the types of ownership.
 The possible values are `AFFITO`, `PUBBLICO`, `COMMUNE` and `PROPRIO`.
 This standardized information stems from the `quality` field.